-The smoking cessation and relapse prevention program aims to stimulate the immune system to produce nicotine-specific antibodies in smokers.
+The smoking cessation and relapse prevention program aims to stimulate the immune system to produce anti-nicotine antibodies in smokers.
 We believe such antibodies have the potential to bind to the inhaled nicotine and prevent the inhaled nicotine from reaching the brain thereby reducing levels of nicotine in the brain to support smoking cessation and relapse prevention.
 The SVP-nicotine program, SEL-070, is in preclinical development.
 We had a prior SVP-nicotine product candidate that was partly sponsored by a grant from NIDA, which entered clinical development.
-Results from a Phase 1 clinical trial conducted in smokers and non-smokers with this prior product candidate showed that it was well tolerated and that nicotine-specific antibodies were induced, but at sub-therapeutic levels.
+Results from a Phase 1 clinical trial conducted in smokers and non-smokers with this prior product candidate showed that it was well tolerated and that anti-nicotine antibodies were induced, but at sub-therapeutic levels.
 On the basis of the data from this Phase 1 trial, we obtained a new grant from NIDA to further optimize our SVP-nicotine product candidate.
-We are currently conducting GLP toxicology studies for our optimized smoking cessation candidate.
+We are currently in preclinical studies for our optimized smoking cessation candidate with GLP toxicology studies expected in the first half of 2016.